cafeduke/cafeduke.github.io/_posts/deeplearning/rnn/2018-10-16-word-representation.md

 ### One-Hot representation

-A one-hot vector for representing the index of a word in a dictionary, or on-hot in general gives an advantage of not judging by the numeric value of the index.
-However, it also equates all words and hence distance between any two words (one-hot representation) is the same.
+A one-hot vector for representing the index of a word in a dictionary (any one-hot for that matter, including one-hot for representing category), gives an advantage of not judging by the numeric value of the index.
+However, it also equates all words.
+Hence, the distance between one-hot representation of any two words is the same.

 1. I want a glass of orange ___
 2. I want a glass of apple ___

-Even if the algorithm has learnt that 'juice' is likely to go with word 'orange'.
-It cannot apply the learning to 'apple'.
-This is because as long as the algorithm is concerned, 'apple' is as good as any word (say 'sky').
+Even if the algorithm has learnt that 'juice' is likely to go with word 'orange', it cannot apply this learning to 'apple'.
+This is because, as long as the algorithm is concerned, 'apple' is as good as any other word (say 'sky').

 ### Feature representation (Word embedding)